 These results were obtained through a test tube study in which human adrenal cells were exposed to cinnamaldehyde (source).

-These findings are very relevant for PCOS since irregular menstrual cycles are quite common for many PCOS patients.
+These findings may prove to be helpful for PCOS patients since irregular menstrual cycles are quite common for those women.

 And those menstrual irregularities are often tied to low progesterone and high androgens (as well as insulin resistance, which we’ll talk about next).

-2. Maintains Healthy Blood Sugar and Insulin Levels
+2. Helps Maintain Healthy Blood Sugar and Insulin Levels

 A significant number of women with PCOS have insulin resistance.

 This insulin resistance occurs when our cells do not respond to insulin as they normally would.

 As the pancreas continue to release insulin, this can lead to elevated blood sugar (glucose) and elevated insulin.

-Now, interestingly enough, some studies show that cinnamon powder can correct this imbalance because it:
+Now, interestingly enough, some studies indicate that cinnamon powder may be able to correct this imbalance because it:

 - mimics insulin and therefore, helps to transport glucose into our cells.

 - makes our cells more sensitive to insulin, which ultimately helps our natural insulin do its job (i.e. move glucose into our cells).

 3. May Support Ovulation and Fertility